Aaron-Junker/windows-uwp.de-de/windows-apps-src/monetize/display-ads-in-your-app.md

 ## <a name="step-4-submit-your-app-and-review-performance"></a>Schritt 4: Übermitteln der App und Überprüfen der Leistung

-Nachdem Sie die Entwicklung Ihrer Apps mit Werbung abgeschlossen haben, können Sie [Senden der aktualisierten app](https://docs.microsoft.com/windows/uwp/publish/app-submissions) im Partner Center zur Verfügung steht, in den Store.
+After you finish developing your app with ads, you can [submit your updated app](https://docs.microsoft.com/windows/uwp/publish/app-submissions) in Partner Center to make it available in the Store.
 Apps, die Anzeigen darstellen, müssen zusätzlich die Anforderungen erfüllen, die in [Abschnitt 10.10 der Microsoft Store-Richtlinien](https://docs.microsoft.com/legal/windows/agreements/store-policies#1010-advertising-conduct-and-content)[Anlage E der Vereinbarung für App-Entwickler](https://docs.microsoft.com/legal/windows/agreements/app-developer-agreement) angegeben sind.

-Nachdem Ihre app veröffentlicht wird und in den Store verfügbar ist, können Sie überprüfen Ihre [ankündigen Leistungsberichte](../publish/advertising-performance-report.md) im Partner Center und fortfahren, um die Vermittlung-Einstellungen zur Optimierung der Leistung von Ihr anzeigen zu ändern.
+After your app is published and available in the Store, you can review your [advertising performance reports](../publish/advertising-performance-report.md) in Partner Center and continue to make changes to your mediation settings to optimize the performance of your ads.
 Der Umsatz befindet sich in der [Auszahlungszusammenfassung](../publish/payout-summary.md).

 <span id="additional-help" />